wp-plugins/microthemer/readme.txt

 https://www.youtube.com/watch?v=HFxyzoMl-Ro

-**Microthemer Lite**
-Is a free trial that gives you full editing features and the same customer support paying users receive.
+**Microthemer Lite** is a free trial that gives you full editing features and the same customer support paying customers receive.
 The only difference is that it limits you to editing/creating 9 'selectors’ e.g.

 1. The site title.
 2. The site description.